triptease/html-jsx/src/README.md

 - Faster than traditional template engines since most of the work is done by the TypeScript compiler.
 - Type checking for HTML using type definitions generated from the WHATWG Living Standard.
 - It's secure.
 Escaping of tag contents and attributes to avoid XSS attacks.
-- HTML structure validation using WHATWG content categories.
+- Validation of HTML structure using WHATWG content categories.

 ## Getting started